Human overpopulation: Future projections

 World population projections (2022).
 Note that half a child more or less per woman would cause a difference of about 8 billion people by the end of the century (blue dotted lines).

 Projected world population ageing up to 2100.

 Population projections are attempts to show how the human population might change in the future.
 These projections help to forecast the population's impact on this planet and humanity's future well-being.
 Models of population growth take trends in human development, and apply projections into the future to understand how they will affect fertility and mortality, and thus population growth.

 The most recent report from the United Nations Population Division issued in 2022 (see chart) projects that global population will peak around the year 2086 at about 10.4 billion, and then start a slow decline (the median line on the chart).
 As with earlier projections, this version assumes that the global average fertility rate will continue to fall, but even further from 2.5 births per woman during the 2015–2020 period to 1.8 by the year 2100.

 However, other estimates predict additional downward pressure on fertility (such as more education and family planning) which could result in peak population during the 2060–2070 period rather than later.

 According to the UN, of the predicted growth in world population between 2020 and 2050, all of that change will come from less developed countries, and more than half will come from just 8 African countries.
 It is predicted that the population of sub-Saharan Africa will double by 2050.
 The Pew Research Center predicts that 50% of births in the year 2100 will be in Africa.
 As an example of uneven prospects, the UN projects that Nigeria will gain about 340 million people, about the present population of the US, to become the 3rd most populous country, and China will lose almost half of its population.

 Some scholars have argued that a form of "cultural selection" may be occurring due to significant differences in fertility rates between cultures, and it can therefore be expected that fertility rates and rates of population growth may rise again in the future.
 An example is certain religious groups that have a higher birth rate that is not accounted for by differences in income.
-In his book Shall the Religious Inherit the Earth?, Eric Kaufmann argues that demographic trends point to religious fundamentalists greatly increasing as a share of the population over the next century.
+In his book Shall the Religious Inherit the Earth?, Eric Kaufmann argues that demographic trends point to religious fundamentalists increasing as a share of the population over the next century.
 From the perspective of evolutionary psychology, it is expected that selection pressure should occur for whatever psychological or cultural traits maximize fertility.